open-telemetry/oteps/text/0000-template.md

 # A Dynamic Configuration Service for the SDK

-This proposal adds a configuration service to dynamically configure metric collection period.
-Per-metric configuration as well as tracing is also intended to be added, with details left for a later iteration.
+This proposal is for an experiment to add a configuration service to dynamically configure metric collection.
+Tracing is also intended to be added, with details left for a later iteration.

 It is related to [this pull request](https://github.com/open-telemetry/opentelemetry-proto/pull/155)

 ## Motivation

-During normal use, users may wish to collect metrics every 10 minutes.
-Later, while investigating a production issue, the same user could easily increase information available for debugging by reconfiguring some of their processes to collect metrics every 30 seconds.
+During normal use, a user could use sparse networking, CPU, and memory resources required to send and store telemetry data by specifying sampling of 0.1% of traces, collecting critical metrics such as SLI-related latency distributions and container CPU stats only every five minutes, and not collecting non-critical metrics.
+Later, while investigating a production issue, the same user could easily increase information available for debugging by reconfiguring some of their processes to sample 2% of traces, collect critical metrics every minute, and begin collecting metrics that were not deemed useful before.
 Because this change is centralized and does not require redeploying with new configurations, there is lower friction and risk in updating the configurations.

 ## Explanation

 This OTEP is a request for an experimental feature [open-telemetry/opentelemetry-specification#62](https://github.com/open-telemetry/opentelemetry-specification/pull/632).
-No development will be done inside either the Open Telemetry SDK or the collector.
+It is intended to seek approval to develop a proof of concept.
+This means no development will be done inside either the Open Telemetry SDK or the collector.

+Development is intended to be split into two phases:
+1. Add remote configuration for metric collection periods.
+In this phase, a configuration service will be implemented as an extension to the collector.
+The user should be able to, for example, dynamically change the metric collection period from 1 minute to 5 minutes.
+2. Add per-metric configuration.
+In the status quo, all metrics are exported at the same time.
+This phase will allow the user to, for example, configure the SDK so that it exports certain metrics every 30 seconds, and others every one minute.

+Since this will be implemented mostly in the contrib repos, all of this functionality will be optional.

-All of this functionality will be optional, so the user does not need to do extra work if they do not need a dynamic config service.
-If they do, the user, when instrumenting their application, can use an SDK extension to configure the endpoint of their remote configuration service, as well as a Resource and a default config in case we fail to read from the service.
+The user, when instrumenting their application, can configure the SDK with the endpoint of their remote configuration service, the associated Resource and a default config we revert to if we fail to read from the configuration service.

 The user must then set up the config service.
-This currently MUST be done through the collector, which can be set up to expose an arbitrary configuration service implementation.
+This MUST be done through the collector, which can be set up to expose an arbitrary configuration service implementation.
 Depending on implementation, this allows the collector to either act as a stand-alone configuration service, or as a bridge to remote configurations of the user's monitoring and tracing backend by 'translating' the monitoring backend's protocol to comply with the Open Telemetry configuration protocol.

 ## Internal details

-Our protocol will support this call:
+Our remote configuration protocol will support this call:

 ```
 service DynamicConfig {